iusztinpaul/IusztinPaul/README.md

 ### About Me

-💼 Senior machine learning and MLOps engineer, contractor, consultant, and freelancer with 𝟓+ 𝐲𝐞𝐚𝐫𝐬 𝐨𝐟 𝐞𝐱𝐩𝐞𝐫𝐢𝐞𝐧𝐜𝐞.
+I am a senior machine learning & MLOps engineer, contractor, and freelancer with 𝟓+ 𝐲𝐞𝐚𝐫𝐬 𝐨𝐟 𝐞𝐱𝐩𝐞𝐫𝐢𝐞𝐧𝐜𝐞.

-⭐ My mission is to create innovative products that add value to the world by bringing machine learning to production.
+⭐ My mission is to create innovative data-centric products that add value to the world by leveraging AI.

-My passion is to master the craft of building large ML solutions and scalable data infrastructure that can serve people worldwide.
-With my extensive background in machine learning, software engineering, and mathematics, I can 𝐚𝐫𝐜𝐡𝐢𝐭𝐞𝐜𝐭, 𝐛𝐮𝐢𝐥𝐝, 𝐝𝐞𝐩𝐥𝐨𝐲, and 𝐦𝐨𝐧𝐢𝐭𝐨𝐫 𝐩𝐫𝐨𝐝𝐮𝐜𝐭𝐢𝐨𝐧-𝐫𝐞𝐚𝐝𝐲 𝐀𝐈 𝐬𝐲𝐬𝐭𝐞𝐦𝐬 for your business.
+I am passionate about designing and implementing highly scalable AI/ML systems that can serve people worldwide.
+With my extensive background in machine learning, software engineering, and mathematics, I can research, architect, build, deploy, and monitor clean artificial intelligence solutions that directly impact your business.
 <br/><br/>
-My main areas of expertise are 𝐂𝐨𝐦𝐩𝐮𝐭𝐞𝐫 𝐕𝐢𝐬𝐢𝐨𝐧, 𝐌𝐚𝐜𝐡𝐢𝐧𝐞 𝐋𝐞𝐚𝐫𝐧𝐢𝐧𝐠 (𝐭𝐚𝐛𝐮𝐥𝐚𝐫 𝐝𝐚𝐭𝐚), and 𝐌𝐋𝐎𝐩𝐬.
-<br/><br/>
-I have fun planning and maintaining clean software systems.
-I enjoy collaborating with international teams and mentoring juniors.
-Also, I emphasize understanding business stakeholders' needs to deliver machine learning algorithms that directly impact your company.
+I am currently working as a contractor at CoreAI, where I am leading the development of their internal MLOps infrastructure and developing a real-time recommendation system on top of a Kafka nervous center.
+Also, I work on a continuous learning ML step-by-step course that I plan to release on Medium's TDS publication and teach the AI laboratory at the university.
 <br/>

 🌎 Interested in **remote work**.